P. Susheela: Breakthrough: 1955–1960

 It was not easy for a newcomer to foray into the musical scene in the 1950s with the domination of eminent female vocalists like P. Leela, M. L. Vasanthakumari, Jikki among others ruling the playback industry.
 Yet, Susheela made her own mark with her distinct and clear vocals.
 The year 1955 saw Susheela rising to popularity with her back to back hit songs both in Tamil and Telugu film industries.
 Missamma released in 1955 had hugely popular songs backed with strong carnatic classical essence.
 Susheela created a huge impact among the listeners with her effortless renditions of the toughest notations.
 The same year released Tamil film Kanavane Kan Kanda Deivam made her a household name in Tamil Nadu.

-Thus began a huge legacy of Susheela, who sang in almost all the films produced since 1955 through 1960s and 1970s till 1985.
-The legendary Tamil musicians Viswanathan – Ramamurthy duo composed some of the most evergreen songs of Tamil cinema history in the voice of Susheela.
+Susheela, who sang in most of the films produced since 1955 through 1960s and 1970s till 1985.
+The Tamil musicians Viswanathan – Ramamurthy duo composed some of the most evergreen songs of Tamil cinema history in the voice of Susheela.
 Her duets with the acclaimed singers Ghantasala in Telugu, T. M. Soundararajan in Tamil and P. B. Srinivas in Kannada marked a new era of duet songs in the South Indian music industry.
 She, along with T. M. Soundararajan went on to record hundreds of songs with Viswanathan – Ramamurthy.
 Susheela's blockbuster Kannada song "Viraha Nooru Nooru Taraha" for the film Edakallu Guddada Mele is listed as one of the top 10 evergreen songs in Indian cinema.
-Her combination with actress Jayanthi is very popular in Karnataka.
+Her combination with actress Jayanthi became quite popular in Karnataka.